 - The ingress port ID and egress port ID on 5GS Bridge.

-Editor's note: Support of "exclusive gating mechanism" is FFS.

 The association between the MAC address used by the PDU Session, 5GS Bridge ID and port on UE side is maintained and further used to assist to bind the TSN traffic with the UE.

 In the case of provisioning traffic forwarding information, the AF decides the MAC address used by the PDU Session for the TSN traffic, and requests to influence traffic routing as defined in clause 5.6.7 with the UE MAC address of the PDU Session, traffic class, stream destination MAC address, ingress port ID or egress port ID on the NW-TT side and VLAN ID.